Herb Classes 2007-2008

 This class requires some outside reading.
 Although at times challenging, this class promises to be fascinating, explorative and fun.
 This fall we have good multimedia support.

 There are two textbooks for this class.
 Choose one or both.
-Textbook of Medical Physiology, by Guyton and Hall tenth edition, Saunders 2000, and Physiological Medicine, by Lingappa and Farey, McGraw-Hill 2000.
+Textbook of Medical Physiology, by Guyton and Hall tenth edition, Saunders 2000, and Physiologic Medicine, by Lingappa and Farey, McGraw-Hill 2000.
 Textbook of Medical Physiology is dry, very detailed, and fact filled.
 It emphasizes the "what" of physiology.
 Physiologic Medicine is juicy, full of guidance in using physiology as a tool to understand and serve people in need.
 While not as detailed in the facts of physiology as the forementioned book it will help you think physiologically-it emphasizes the "how" of physiologic understanding.

-$320 to 695 sliding scale
+$290 to 695 sliding scale

 Creating Your Own Herbal Medicine Chest